Dipl-WI-Ing. Dirk Gamboa

 Philosophy

-Fundamental questions of reality, knowledge, and wholeness can be reconsidered structurally.
+Fundamental questions of reality, knowledge, and coherence can be reconsidered structurally.
 Structural Thinking makes implicit orders explicit and extends classical epistemological approaches.

 Physics